-Even with his supporting role, Arnold was seen as a key part because of his tenaciousness and aggressiveness on defense and rebounding in practice.
+Even in his supporting role, Arnold was seen as a key part because of his tenaciousness and aggressiveness on defense and rebounding in practice.
 He had become the glue guy.
-The practices were harder than the games.
+Arnold helped ignite a ferocious spirit within his team.
+He made the practices become harder than the games.

 As a result, the team had become the toast of South Alabama.
 Faith Academy went 13-0 at home and won 24 consecutive games.
 Price gave Arnold credit for being a small piece that stirred the allure of Mobile’s love affair with basketball that season.